 In the Settings box select the correct channels and thresholds for Data and Clock and choose the Bus speed to match the device under test.

-The bus can be given a name to make it easily readable, such as "Temperature sensors".
+The bus can be given a name, such as "Temperature sensors", to make it easily readable.

-Decoded data can be displayed in the format of your choice: In Graph, In Table, or both at once.
+Decoded data can be displayed in the format of your choice: Graph, Table, or both at once.

 Shows a list of the decoded frames, including the data and all flags and identifiers.
 You can set up filtering conditions to display only the frames or data you are interested in, search for frames with specified properties, or use a Link File to translate frame ID and hexadecimal data into human-readable form.